 - Authors should include a relevant image (e.g., a photo of a research site or research team described in the post, an illustrative figure, etc.), when possible.
 Images should be submitted as separate files (preferably .JPGs), not embedded in the text of the post.
 Only use Creative Commons images or images that you created or have permission to use, and always credit image authors (e.g. Image Credit: Author Name).

 - Authors should include information for a byline: their name, their institutional affiliation and position, and their preferred email for correspondence about the post

 The Center also publishes CEL Reviews of recent authored and edited books on engaged learning and teaching and CEL Retrospective Reviews of classic or foundational articles, chapters, and authored and edited books on engaged learning and teaching.
 See the guidelines for CEL Reviews and CEL Retrospectives here.

 Email your post to Jessie L. Moore (firstname.lastname@example.org) and include “CEL Blog Post” in the subject line.
 Jessie will confirm receipt, typically within 48 hours, and will notify you of the review decision about the submission, typically within 2 weeks.
 If a submission is accepted, Jessie also will indicate when the post is scheduled for publication on www.centerforengagedlearning.org.

 Reach & Citation

-CEL’s website averages over 700 visitors each month, with readers accessing the site from around the globe (over 60 countries and counting).
-We anticipate that readership will continue to grow as CEL becomes more established.
+CEL’s website averages over 3,000 visitors each month, with readers accessing the site from around the globe (over 80 countries and counting).

 Blog posts can be cited as follows: